fdenedo/jotepad/README.md

 ## Next Steps
 * Create a custom text area.
-Exploring how to make a text area from scratch will be a really good project, but it will allow me to create my own Document interface, which I can then usee to create multiple representations for the text data.
+Exploring how to make a text area from scratch will allow me to create my own Document interface, which I can then usee to create multiple representations for the text data.

 * Add tests
 * Implement a simple array representation with insertion and deletion (much like `String` now), perhaps do the same using a `StringBuilder`